 - Risk management plan.
 Knowing the risks and threats to your data and systems is as vital as butter is to bread.
 It is important to know the possible problems your data are prone to or your systems are exposed to.
-This will enable you to eliminate the threats and manage the risks as early as possible prior to the actual attack being at hand, and this will direct you in designing an action plan in response to an actual attack being at hand.
+This will enable you to eliminate the threats and manage the risks as early as possible.
+This will direct you in designing an action plan in response to an actual attack being at hand.

 - Response and recovery plan.
 Cybersecurity is not just a matter of protecting your data and systems from crises.
 More importantly, it is also preparing your data and systems for instances of crisis.
 An action plan in response to cyberattacks is a must-have in every company.
 Keep in mind, crises are inevitable and attacks are unpredictable.

 - Policies and procedures.
 Data security governance is most simply and most concretely carried out in the form of rules and regulations.
-It is more than a norm but a necessity for every institution to have clear and specific dos and don’t in its operations, especially in data management.
+It is a necessity for every institution to have specific do and don’t in its operations especially in data management.
 But beyond having rules is the significance of the members of the institution knowing these rules and following these rules.
 Policies are for everyone’s information and observance, let’s keep that in mind.

-Being aware of your data and the ins and outs of it is simply and technically the key of data security governance.
+Being aware of your data and the ins and outs are technically the keys to data security governance.
 To protect and to secure something is to know about it, deeply and thoroughly.
 Monitor the daily use of your valued data and important information.
-Supervise their going out and coming in, their storage and transmittance.
-Use a cybersecurity data management tool such as Twizo Authenticate as an additional layer of security and protection to your data.
+Supervise theirs going out and coming in, their storage and transmittance.
+Use a cybersecurity data management tool such as Twizo Authenticate, an additional layer of security and protection to your data.